 You could mention it at the top of your resume and use one of the following:

-If you have a place secured and are absolutely certain about moving, you can include your new City and State.
-Just keep in mind that you would be expected to make it to an interview in whatever city you list.
+If you have a place secured and are absolutely certain about moving, you can include your new city and state on your resume in place of your current location.
+You don't need to mention relocation on either the resume or cover letter; however, you would generally be expected to appear for an interview.

-You can also include the city you're relocating to along with the month and year.
+If the date is still a few weeks out, you can provide the desired city you're relocating to along with the month and year.

-Here is an example of relocation on a resume:
+Here is an example of including relocation on a resume:

 Remember that hiring managers are generally reluctant to interview those who are relocating unless it's for a high level position that's difficult to fill.

 The cover letter is where you would discuss your relocation in more detail.
-Take a look at the example below – this type of statement would typically be placed near the end of your cover letter.
+Take a look at the example below for more tips.
+You'll see that this type of statement would typically be placed near the end of your cover letter.
 That allows you to focus the main body of the letter on your potential employer's needs.
 It also enables you to establish yourself as the best candidate before the issue of relocation is mentioned.